-“I think ‘No Nut November’ is largely anti-science,” psychophysiologist and neuroscientist Nicole Prause, told Fatherly.
+“I think ‘No Nut November’ is largely anti-science,” psychophysiologist and neuroscientist Nicole Prause, PhD, tells Fatherly.
 “The new designation, and it is hardly a tradition, appears supported most by the for-profit NoFap company, some religious organizations, and groups like Proud Boys.
 These are largely known for their very young male members and misogyny.”

-While some people have attempted to use No Nut November to raise money and awareness for prostate cancer, there is at least some data suggesting that men who ejaculate regularly are at lower risk of prostate cancer.
-Studies have also suggested correlations between ejaculation and improved memory, deeper sleep, improved immune cell function, and decreased inflammation, Prause says.
+Although some people have tried to use No Nut November to raise money and awareness for prostate cancer, at least some data suggests that men who ejaculate regularly are at lower risk of prostate cancer.
+Studies have also found ties between ejaculation and improved memory, deeper sleep, improved immune cell function, and decreased inflammation, Prause says.

 “There is no evidence that not orgasming for a month will influence sperm motility factors any differently than abstaining for a few days,” Prause says.
 “Abstaining for years is associated with decreased sperm motility, not better.”

 That’s not to say that keeping your hands off yourself for a month is always a bad decision.
 Katie Ziskind, a marriage and family therapist, says that abstinence for a month might help some men get a handle on porn addiction.
 It may be beneficial for other social reasons too.
 “If you’re refraining from sex in order to gain a deeper spiritual connection, you may find benefits,” Ziskind tells Fatherly.
 “You may find benefits if you were using sex as an addiction and were using sex to numb out through a variety of one-night stands.”

 Scientists balk at even this claim, however.
 “There are zero random-assignment clinical trials supporting abstinence as a part of treatment for compulsive sexual behaviors,” Prause says.
 In other words, there’s no reason not to Nut in November.